-Up to one billion birds die each year in the United States due to collisions with windows.
 Window strikes are among the top three human-related cause of bird deaths, along with cats and habitat destruction.
-Research shows that 54-76 percent of window collisions are fatal; stunned birds that fly away often hemorrhage out of sight.
+Up to one billion birds die each year in the United States due to collisions with windows and research shows that 54-76 percent of window collisions are fatal.

 Why Do Birds Hit Windows?

-Another cause of window collisions is male birds defending territories during mating season.
+- Male birds defending territories during mating season.
 They perceive their own reflection in glass as a competing male, and attack it repeatedly in an attempt to drive the intruder off.
 Robins and Flickers commonly exhibit this kind of behavior.
-Less common causes of window strikes are disorientation due to disease and intoxication from eating fermented berries.